rackerlabs/design-system/_component_design/switches.md

 layout: component
 category: Components
 usage: >
-  A switch allows a user to commit a binary decision and is used exclusively or yes or no, and on or off decisions.
+  A switch enables a user to make a binary decision that are characteristic of yes or no, and on or off decisions.
-  They are especially useful when building mobile based designs.
 preview-image: preview-images/switches.svg
 resource: true
 need: selectors
 status: stable
-last-modified: 2018-06-27
+last-modified: 2018-07-16
 helix-ui-css: false
 helix-ui-javascript: false
 ---